Junior makes his mark

 The day Adam Gilchrist went past Mark Boucher's world record of 413 Test dismissals on the second day of the Adelaide Test.
 Gilchrist announced his retirement the next day, and finished his career with 416 dismissals.
 Boucher took the record back one month later.

-South African allrounder Denys Morkel, born today, bowled fast-medium away-swingers with an easy action and plenty of pace off the pitch and was a fine driver on the both sides of the wicket and shone in his first overseas tour to England in 1929, taking 14 wickets and scoring 321 runs in five Tests.
+South African allrounder Denys Morkel, born today, bowled fast-medium away-swingers with an easy action and plenty of pace off the pitch and was a fine driver on both sides of the wicket and shone in his first overseas tour to England in 1929, taking 14 wickets and scoring 321 runs in five Tests.
 But having decided to move to England, he was unavailable to play the MCC in 1930-31.
-He did make South Africa's tour to Australia in 1931-32 but was a disappointment, mostly because of ill-health.
+He did make South Africa's tour to Australia in 1931-32 but was a disappointment, mostly because of poor health.
 He set up a business in the motor trade in Nottingham, which became a flourishing concern.

 Birth of Lendl Simmons, nephew of Phil, and a West Indies opening batsman.
 Simmons scored a half-century in his second ODI in 2006, and got a game in the World Cup next year.
 He got into the Test side in 2009 and starred for West Indies in the World Twenty20 that year.
 However, his form waned thereafter, in every format, and he spent a year out before turning 2011 into a bumper year in one-dayers, with eight half-centuries and one hundred in 13 innings between April and December.
+He quit Tests in 2014 to focus on the shorter formats and has been a regular in various T20 leagues.

 ... this one was, though.
 With the poor Victorians on the receiving end again, The Don slammed 167 in the second innings to set up a comfortable NSW win.
 For good measure, Bradman snapped up the last wicket.

 The birth of Cheteshwar Pujara, who succeeded Rahul Dravid at No. 3 for India in Tests and displayed admirable consistency, composure and patience at the crease in his first few seasons.
 Pujara had scored a triple-century and two doubles before he made his Test debut.
 A knee injury kept him out for much of 2011 but he celebrated his return with centuries against New Zealand, England and Australia, in the process becoming the joint-fastest Indian to 1000 Test runs in terms of Tests played.
+He struggled overseas through 2014, but regained his touch in the 2015 tour of Sri Lanka, carrying his bat with 145 in Colombo, showing his class on a pitch in which his colleagues failed.

 A dashing Bangladeshi left-handed opener is born.
 Shahriar Nafees was thrust into the Test squad when he was just 19 but it was in 2006 that he exploded, against the might of Australia, stroking his way to a brilliant maiden hundred in Fatullah.
 Nafees was appointed vice-captain for the Champions Trophy later that year but his batting form slipped the following year and in 2008, he signed up for the ICL, He was recalled in January 2010 but, despite some good knocks in the next two years, wasn't considered for a central contract in 2012.